About Me & Freqently Asked Questions

 Beginning as a paper crafts blog where I mostly shared scrapbooking projects, Here’s Looking at Me, Kid soon developed into a lifestyle/fashion blog that frequently found itself situated under completely different categories on blogrolls around the web.
 Thoughtful musings?
 I’ve got those.
 Crafts?
 Yeah, I make those.
 Fashion?
 Well, I have a sense of fashion, some might say… And creativity?
 I have been created to create.
 From classic movies to game nights with friends, I found my blog going in a million directions, and needed to take a step back to reevaluate where I was headed.
 So in June of 2012, I decided to start fresh and create this new online home called Making Nice in the Midwest.
 This blog is my passion project, and I work hard to come up with fresh, creative content that you won’t find anywhere else.
 I hope you enjoy it here as much as I do, and do please take some time to look around!

-In 2012, right smack dab in the middle of my pregnancy, I learned that I had an extremely rare tumor that may or may not be cancerous.
+In 2012, right smack dab in the middle of my first pregnancy, I learned that I had an extremely rare tumor that may or may not be cancerous.
 I was able to wait until after a safe delivery of my little Lucy, and then began a series of scans and consultations to best deal with the excision of the tumor which had started growing into my carotid artery.
 The next year was absolutely life changing, and you can read about some of my thoughts about the tumor and surgery at these posts:

 - The one where I told you about the tumor and my month-long illness.